Send a cover letter, resume and three (3) professional references from past supervisors, to firstname.lastname@example.org

 - Monitor student progress toward goals and assist students and instructors to problem solve issues that arise related to progress towards academic goals, persistence, attendance, and completion

 - Explain the processes for interpreting transfer credits, prior learning assessment, satisfactory academic progress (SAP) and other credit and financial issues for students

 - Review and stay current on curriculum requirements and policies impacting students, including meta majors and guided pathways

 - Provide targeted outreach and hold meetings (including remote/online) with students flagged from the Early Alert program, with a focus on identified at-risk populations and LatinX populations

-- Conduct workshops and information sessions and develop / distribute materials as needed to support student success.
+- Create and conduct workshops and information sessions and develop / distribute materials as needed to support student success

 - Identify support that students need with a focus on goal setting, GPA recovery, study skills, test anxiety and stress management skills, time management, and connecting students to helpful resources

 - Conduct workshops and hands-on training how to navigate through institutional technology and campus resources.
 Assess workshops and training sessions